micahondiwa/learning-management-system/README.md

 ﻿# learning-management-system
-This is a Django + React comprehensive Learning Management System equipped with essential features for both learners and instructors
+This is a Django + React comprehensive Learning Management System equipped with essential features for both learners and instructors.